game-ci/documentation/docs/travis/getting-started.md

 # Getting started

-We have an example for Travis available in the [github mirror of `Unity-CI/unity3d-ci-example`](https://github.com/Unity-CI/unity3d-ci-example).
+We have an example for Travis CI available in the [github mirror of `Unity-CI/unity3d-ci-example`](https://github.com/Unity-CI/unity3d-ci-example).
 This project is the same as [the one on gitlab](https://gitlab.com/gableroux/unity3d-gitlab-ci-example) to support examples for Travis.
 You should read the details for [gitlab](http://unity-ci.com/docs/gitlab) _TODO: use a relative link here, didn't take the time to see how_.
 Activation process is the same. **Here we have what is specific to Travis.**

-## Example Travis configuration
+## Example Travis CI configuration

 - [`Unity-CI/unity3d-ci-example`'s `.travis.yml`](https://github.com/Unity-CI/unity3d-ci-example/blob/master/.travis.yml)

-## How to store Unity License when using Travis
+## How to store Unity License when using Travis CI

-Travis doesn't support multiple-lines env variable out of the box.
+Travis CI doesn't support multiple-lines env variable out of the box.
 I had troubles with escaping, so I recommend encrypting the license file. [`Unity-CI/unity3d-ci-example`'s `.travis.yml`](https://github.com/Unity-CI/unity3d-ci-example/blob/master/.travis.yml) will decrypt the file and add its content to `UNITY_LICENSE_CONTENT` env var itself afterward.

 ```bash
 travis encrypt-file --pro -r YOUR_TRAVIS_USERNAME/YOUR_TRAVIS_REPO_NAME ./Unity_v2018.x.ulf # TODO confirm new file name for 2019